Afrofuturism

 Jackson, Sandra, and Julie E. Moody-Freeman, eds.
 The Black Imagination: Science Fiction, Futurism and the Speculative.
 New York: Peter Lang, 2011.

-This essay collection begins with a useful editors’ introduction that gives an overview of black characters in science fiction and other futurist works.
+This essay collection begins with a useful editors’ introduction that gives an overview of Black characters in science fiction and other futurist works.
 Also offers good working definitions of science fiction and futurism.
-The essays cover a wide range of media and artists and writers, along with works from Star Trek: Deep Space Nine, to Walter Mosley’s and Nalo Hopkinson’s science fiction novels, to the films of Will Smith.
+The essays cover a wide range of media and artists and writers, along with works from Star Trek: Deep Space Nine to Walter Mosley’s and Nalo Hopkinson’s science fiction novels to the films of Will Smith.

 Nelson, Alondra, ed.
-Social Text 20.2 (Summer 2002): 1–146.
-Durham, NC: Duke University Press.
+Special Issue: Afrofuturism.
+Social Text 20.2 (Summer 2002).

 Includes important essays that trace Afrofuturism’s roots in late-19th and early-20th century- African American novels to its manifestations in early-21st-century digital communities and electronically mediated music.
-Also includes photographs, fiction, and poetry, along with an interview of Afrofuturist author Nalo Hopkinson.
+Also includes photographs, fiction, and poetry, along with an interview with Afrofuturist author Nalo Hopkinson.

 Womack, Ytasha.
 Afrofuturism: The World of Black Sci-fi and Fantasy Culture.
 Chicago: University of Chicago Press, 2013.